My theme has several product templates, will Also Bought be displayed on all of them?

 Enabling the app consistently on all product templates can be done in 2 ways.

 1) Adding a reference element to product page templates:

 The app relies on the existing elements in the product templates as a reference for placing itself.
 While the installation process creates its own element either in the product.liquid or product-template.liquid file, other product templates will be ignored.

 So adding the following snippet to the required position on product templates will enable the app.

-There we will find the Element selector field to enter the selector corresponding to the snipped previously added to the templates.
+There you will find the 'Custom location, with a selector' section with the Widget location selector field to enter the selector corresponding to the snippet previously added to your templates:

 2) Choosing a Common element from all the templates: